 To find out more, please take a look at our guide to the costs of buying property in Spain.

-Do you need to pay a deposit when buying property in Portugal?
+Do you need to pay a deposit when buying property in Spain?

 You may be asked to sign a reservation contract and pay a small deposit (typically around €3,000) to take the property off the market for a couple of weeks.
 This doesn’t commit you to buy but it is still worth having your solicitor to check that the contract is OK before signing.
 Just because a contract says “Reservation Contract” on it doesn’t mean that it is one.